Iíve been on lots

 in cafes and found they can be put into two categories:-

 to go inside their mind, hardly looking up, lost of thought, barely aware of

 observing others people, reading newspapers, looking out through the window,

+This painting relates to the former.
+I keep coming across these widows and widowers who look at bit lost without their life-long companion.
 Iím still in touch with Jed who was a widower holidaying alone (real name Gerald but ĎSmokyí to me on account of his smoking the second we alighted from the coach.)
 I spotted him on the first stop at the motorway services: sat alone at an outside table, in his seventies, slightly bent over like an old vulture, looking into the bowl of his mind - an insider type for sure.
 He didnít look right on his own somehow.
 I could almost hear the deafening silence from the space his wife would have occupied.
 Poor lad.

 Over the next few days I got to know him (these coach holidays are all the same - for the first day you donít know anyone then, the odd ďhelloĒ progresses to conversations and by the time the coach is dropping off people you feel youíve inherited a new acquaintance.)
 As we were the only single men on the coach I soon got coupled up with him for all meals and outings.
 We even stay together on the odd drop-off at Stratford and Oxford.